 The Master's candidates become members of one of the research groups at the Department, with an assigned thesis supervisor.
 Throughout the project, the Master´s students may work closely in teams with PhD students, post doctoral fellows and senior scientists.

-More about the program structure you will find here
+More about the program structure: here